 Feeding Kids Beyond The School Week

 Food insecurity can have lasting and devastating effects, especially on younger populations.
-Chronic hunger leads to attention problems, poor grades, chronic health conditions, nutrient deficiencies, and even depression.
-Feeding students has a positive impact on their academics, social interactions, and health, and Weekends and More ensures that hunger is not a barrier to learning.
+Food insecurity leads to attention problems, poor grades, chronic health conditions, nutrient deficiencies, and even depression.
+Feeding students has a positive impact on their academics, social interactions, and health, and Weekends and More helps to ensure that hunger is not a barrier to learning.

 Weekends and More hampers are a catalyst for students and staff to have a conversation about life at home to help identify the root cause of their food insecurity.
-Reasons can be simple as a family not being aware a food bank or other services exist.
-Connecting the entire family to other community supports is positive for everyone.
+Reasons can be as simple as a family not being aware a food bank or other services exist.
+Teachers at participating schools assess students and determine who would benefit from receiving a hamper.

 What’s In A Hamper?

-All hampers include two to three days’ worth of mostly shelf stable, easy to prepare and ready to eat items.
-Food items come from an approved list created with the help of Alberta Health Services nutritionists.
+All hampers include two to three days’ worth of shelf stable, easy to prepare and ready to eat items with a balance of all the food groups.
+This includes meals for breakfast, lunch, dinner, and snacks.
+Food items come from an approved list created with the help of Alberta Health Services dietitians.